CodeYourFuture/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.
+- "X" is a global variable after F1 is being consoled answer is "10"
+- "Y" is defined inside the function, if is defined outside the function will appear: NOT DEFINED

+=> 10
+Undefined

 ## Question 3